File integrity monitoring and YARA

 Wazuh server configuration

 Perform the following steps to configure Wazuh FIM to alert file changes in a monitored directory on the endpoint.
-Then, configure the active response module to trigger a YARA scan on detection of a new or modified file.
+Then, configure the Active Response module to trigger a YARA scan on detection of a new or modified file.

 1. Add the following custom decoders to the /var/ossec/etc/decoders/local_decoder.xml file.
 This extracts information from the YARA scan results: